-The LA for All Campaign
+The LA For All Campaign

 LA for All gif resized

-LA for All is a creative-led campaign to stand against hate and encourage our city to speak up and speak out against hate crimes and hate incidents.
 The campaign meets at the intersection of art, advocacy, and community - and stands up for an inclusive LA.
 You will see this campaign on LA City parks, libraries, street banners, bus shelters, LA Metro bus & rail, our airports - and much more.

 You can join the campaign, too!
 The only way our city can overcome hate is when we stand together - neighbor to neighbor, community to community - in solidarity with all vulnerable communities and for the diverse city we know and love.
 Because in our city, we don't exclude anybody.
 This is Los Angeles.
 This is LA for All.